 (m) Swimming pools (if de-chlorinated – typically less than one PPM chlorine);

-(n) Fire fighting activities, and any other water source not containing pollutants; and
+(n) Emergency ire fighting activities, and any other water source not containing pollutants;

 (2) Dye testing is an allowable discharge, but requires a verbal notification to the authorized enforcement agency prior to the time of the test.